Weld Reality Home Page 2.

 MY RESOURCES SIMPLIFY YOUR PROCESS CONTROL AND BEST PRACTICE REQUIREMENTS

-Left above.
-Ed training ship yard welders at Aker, located in the Navy Yard Philadelphia.
-The training was focussed on how to reduce flux cored weld defects and how to optimize the weld quality and productivity without
+the left above, Ed is training American ship yard welders on how to reduce flux cored weld defects and optimize the flux cored and MIG welds without